How to Make Fermented Vegetable Juice

 Using the Juice of Fermented Vegetables

 The other source of fermented vegetable juice, as mentioned above, is the juice right off of a vegetable ferment.
-So you might have some juice atop your sauerkraut that you can decant.
+You might have some juice atop your sauerkraut that you can decant.
 Or, once your pickles are eaten up, you might have the juice from that available for drinking.

 These juices are going to be a bit stronger in flavor than if you make the vegetable juice from the above recipe.
 They will also be harder to come by as ferments like sauerkraut are made more for their vegetable fermentation than the juice fermentation.

-Therefore, if you require a large amount of vegetable juice, say a daily glass, then you will want to consider making the fermented vegetable juice as mentioned above.
-It is helpful to drink it with a meal to aid digestion, or in small doses for the ill.
+Therefore, if you require a large amount of vegetable juice, say a daily glass, then consider making the fermented vegetable juice as mentioned above.

 |Caldwell's Vegetable Starter Culture|